 How Does the Inequitable Conduct Defense Work?

 Patents are supposed to encourage people to innovate and invent.
 They are public information, and in exchange for showing how an invention works, the inventor gets monopoly power for several years.
-However, many people try to abuse the patent system by getting patents that are too vague or describe inventions that already exist.
-They can then try to use these patents to get money fr
+However, many people try to abuse the

 - 9 min read